 Note: Even though you may have used Contact Sync in a previous version of QuickBooks, be sure to turn on Contact Sync again.

 How do I use it?

 To use Contact Sync, you first turn on Contact Sync and then you tell QuickBooks which contacts you want to sync.
-To learn more about how Contact Sync works, be sure to read "Things to know."

 Step One-Turn on Contact Sync: